 View of Rovinj Croatia

-The seaside, hillside town of Rovinj draws you in with your first sight of the beautiful old town from the harbour below.
+Rovinj’s seaside, hillside town draws you in with your first sight of the beautiful old town from the harbour below.

-Make sure to take a walk along the cobblestoned streets and take a peek down some of the small lanes leading down to the harbour below.
+Make sure to walk along the cobblestoned streets and peek down some small lanes leading to the harbour below.

 No trip to Rovinj is complete without a walk up to the Church of St. Euphemia, where you are rewarded with stunning views.
 Inside the church, you will find the tomb of St Euphemia behind the right-hand altar.

-If people-watching is your thing, then head to the harbour, which is scattered with restaurants.
-Or, for a quieter lunch, the streets down from the church have an old character feel.
+If you like people-watching, head to the harbour, which is scattered with restaurants.
+For a quieter lunch, the streets down from the church have an old-character feel.

 If a picnic is on your list, then the large local market has plenty of local fresh produce.